mlrun/mlrun/docs/store/artifacts.md

 * Lineage data (sources used to produce that artifact)
 * information about formats, schema, sample data
 * links to other artifacts (e.g. a model can point to a chart)
+* type specific attributes

-Artifacts can be obtained via the SDK through artifact specific APIs or generic APIs such as:
+Artifacts can be obtained via the SDK through type specific APIs or using generic artifact APIs such as:
 * {py:func}`~mlrun.run.get_data_item` - get the {py:class}`~mlrun.datastore.DataItem` object for reading/downloading the artifact content
 * {py:func}`~mlrun.datastore.get_store_resource` - get the artifact object